shadowsheep1/xcode9navigationissue/README.md

 But that has no meaning this is not the exptected operation.

 Once the navigation bar is broken, is broken for every navigation controller in the App.
-O_O

 Any idea?